Mechazawa/REDBetter-crawler/README.markdown

 ------------
 As an artifact of power, whatbetter requires that its would-be wielders pass a series of tests before use.
 This is all in the spirit of What.CD, of course.

-You're going to need Python 2.7 to run whatbetter.
-Anything less is unworthy of whatbetter's time.
+First of all, you're going to need Python to run whatbetter.
+Python 3 is unsupported due to the dependency on mechanize, which does not currently support Python 3.

-Once you've got Python 2.7, you need several modules: mechanize, mutagen, lxml, and BeautifulSoup.
+Once you've got Python installed, you need several modules: mechanize, mutagen, lxml, and BeautifulSoup.
 Try this:

     # pip install mechanize mutagen lxml BeautifulSoup